Mount Tully

 The Granite Belt landscape surrounding Mount Tully is characterised by rocky outcrops, cool forests, and productive orchards and vineyards that define the region.
 Residents rely on Stanthorpe to the north for everyday services including shops, schools, and medical care, while the broader Southern Downs region offers additional amenities via Warwick.
 There is no public transport serving Mount Tully, making a private vehicle essential.
 The area attracts those drawn to the cool-climate lifestyle and natural beauty of the New England Tableland borderlands, with the New South Wales border just 53 kilometres to the south near Tenterfield.

-Mount Tully falls under postcode 4380 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Southern Downs electorate.
+Mount Tully falls under postcode 4380 and is governed by the Southern Downs Council (Local Government Area).
+For federal elections, residents vote in the electorate of Maranoa, while state elections fall under the Southern Downs electorate.

 📍 Location